felangel/bloc/docs/coreconcepts.md

 int get initialState => 0;
 ```

 > Every Bloc must implement a function called `mapEventToState`.
 The function takes the incoming `event` as an argument and must return a `Stream` of new `states` which is consumed by the presentation layer.
+We can access the current bloc state at any time using the `currentState` property.

 ```dart
 @override